FransUrbo/drive-by-wire/README.md

 This flash value is then read on bootup and the correct (latest, before reboot/shutdown/reset) button/mode is then selected automatically.

+### Update Sun 5 May 2024

+Add the bare-bones of CAN-bus read and write.
+Doesn't actually *do* anything yet (since I don't have a CAN-bus adapter :), it just logs debug output on what it *would* do.

 # Additional information